menghaoyoung/polyNet/README.md

   --out path/to/pred.csv
 ```

-- `--model` 可给目录或直接指定 `model.pth`
-- 输入 CSV 至少包含 `SMILES`；若训练时使用了特征列，需同名提供
-- 输出文件将新增预测列（默认名：`Predicted_Conductivity`）
+* `--model` can be a directory or a direct path to `model.pth`
+* Input CSV must contain `SMILES`; if features were used in training, they must also be provided with the same column names
+* Output CSV will include a new column with predictions (default name: `Predicted_Conductivity`)

-## 版权声明 / License
+## License

 © 2025 menghaoyoung.
 All Rights Reserved.

-This code and associated documentation are proprietary and confidential.Unauthorized copying, modification, distribution, or use of this project,  in whole or in part, is strictly prohibited without prior written permission from the author(s).
-This project makes use of polyBERT (MIT License) from https://huggingface.co/kuelumbus/polyBERT.
-The rights to polyBERT are retained by its original authors.
+This code and associated documentation are proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this project, in whole or in part, is strictly prohibited without prior written permission from the author(s).

+This project makes use of polyBERT (MIT License) from [huggingface.co/kuelumbus/polyBERT](https://huggingface.co/kuelumbus/polyBERT).
+All rights to polyBERT remain with its original authors.